 Website break-ins keep rising as witnessed by the number of distributed denial of service (DDoS) attacks that occurred in 2015.
 Akamai reported a 57% increase in these attacks from 2014.
 This assault on servers, which host websites, is just one technique cyberthieves use to break in.
 There are plenty of other ways hackers can illegally access WordPress sites.

 WordPress developers respond to hacks by eliminating vulnerabilities through software updates.
-You can also make it more difficult for cyberthieves to wreck havoc on your site by following these five tactics.
+You can also make it more difficult for cyberthieves to wreak havoc on your site by following these five tactics.